New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 |---|---|---|---|

-The most dangerous setup is exposing SQLChatAgent to general users or internet input while granting the database user strong privileges.
+The most dangerous setup is exposing these components to general users or internet input.
 If that is you, treat it as top priority.

 What dev and ops teams should do now

-Equally important is to narrow the database user's privileges to the minimum for the DB the AI connects to.
+Equally important is to narrow the privileges of the database or system the AI connects to.
 If read-only suffices, do not grant write access; strip privileges for external-program execution and file operations such as COPY ...
 FROM PROGRAM or xp_cmdshell.
-Strict least privilege is the levee that keeps damage to the data-viewing range even if the AI is made to write dangerous SQL.
-Revisiting the design that wires AI output straight into execution — inserting human-written inspection logic in front of it — also helps.
+Strict least privilege is the levee that keeps damage narrow even if the AI is made to write dangerous code.
+Revisiting the design that wires AI output straight into execution — inserting human-written inspection in front of it — also helps.

 AI-framework vulnerabilities have been coming one after another lately.
 If you embed OSS AI components into your operations, set up a way to track dependency updates.
 To follow major vulnerabilities affecting widely used products in Japan, also see our 2026 first-half roundup of major vulnerabilities.